 However the 'specificity' is the frequency with which those WITHOUT the finding occurs in those WITHOUT the diagnosis.
 In turn, the false positive rate is '1 minus the specificity': the frequency with which a finding e.g. LRLQ pain occurs in people WITHOUT appendicitis.
 It is also assumed that if a test occurs equally frequently in those with and without a diagnosis, then it is useless when used alone or in combination with other findings.

-There is a big problem with 'specificity' and 'false posotive rate (i.e. '1 minus the specificity').
+There is a big problem with 'specificity' and 'false positive rate (i.e. '1 minus the specificity').
 It is the issue of who should we regard as 'those without a diagnosis' e.g. who should we regard as those 'without appendicitis'?
-Is it those in a ward, in a whole hospital or in the whole community?
+Is it those in a ward,n in a whole hospital or in the whole community?
 In other words, these values depend on the population in which 'those without' the diagnosis or finding were counted.
-There is also another problem is that 'those without a diagnosis' will include patients with other diagnoses (the differential diagnosis of the findings and this represents important knowledge during the diagnostic process.
+There is also another problem in that 'those without a diagnosis' will include patients with other diagnoses.
 To understand this, look at Figure 1 below and then read on.

 If localised right lower quadrant (LRLQ) pain occurs in 50% of those with appendicitis and 50% of those without appendicitis, the likelihood ratio is 1 and it seems unhelpful.
 Similarly, if guarding occurs in 50% of those with appendicitis and 50% of those without appendicitis, the likelihood ratio is 1 and guarding also seems to be unhelpful.
 These two findings will also seem unhelpful if used in combination as the combined likelihood ratio assuming statistical independence is 1 x 1 = 1.